Watch this video to see what we added to the latest version of Amped FIVE (Update 12727) that includes Timeline, Multiview, HEIC support and more!

 ONIF is the Italian National Observatory of Computer Forensics, created by a pool of professionals in the field of digital and computer forensics.
 Its main goal is to promote the role of the ‘digital forensic expert witness’ as the subject that is capable of implementing existing best practices for the identification, acquisition, and analysis of digital evidence.

 Some of the new simplicities afforded to us can, unfortunately, cloud ones’ judgement when dealing with images and video for legal use.
-Why do it one way, when it’s so much easier to do it another, perhaps quicker way?

 Whether it is CCTV evidence, mobile phone video or a sequence of images, the software used to review that evidence can alter the viewer’s interpretation.
 It could be that the player drops or misses frames.
 The player could present the video too dark, or too light.
 The player could change the shape and size of the image or video, resulting in objects appearing smaller or larger.
 Many surveillance system players alter the image to make it look better, even though that is not what was originally recorded – scary, but true.